eventual-dev/eventual/docs/getting_started/unit_of_work.md

 because it's suppressed by the unit of work context manager.
 Suppressing this exception in your code can lead to unwanted work being committed, so always reraise it.

-You can interrupt a unit of work by rolling it back:
+Another way to interrupt a unit of work is to roll it back:

 ``` python
 async with WorkUnit.create() as work_unit: